Genetics Studies

 Barents Sea Polar Bear Study

-The Barents Sea polar bear population, located in Svalbard, in the Norwegian Arctic, has experienced the fastest loss of sea ice habitat in the past decades, a trend predicted to continue.
+The western part of the Barents Sea polar bear population, located in Svalbard, in the Norwegian Arctic, has experienced the fastest loss of sea ice habitat in the past decades, a trend predicted to continue.
 Earlier genetic work on Barents Sea polar bears by the Norwegian Polar Institute provided key insights into their population dynamics and genetics.
 Still, much more knowledge is needed to fully understand what is happening.

 The Barents Sea polar bears are undoubtedly facing incredible change in the coming years.
 Significant changes in mating systems, including increased isolation and decreased gene exchange between local and migratory bears, are anticipated to occur due to rapid sea ice changes in this region.
 Also, more restricted interaction between bears from various areas may lead to increased inbreeding.